BGI-Qingdao/SLR-superscaffolder/src/main/README.md

 # Table of contents in main folder

-Each file in this folder will be compile as an standalone binary executable applicatiion in bin folder.
+Each file in this folder will be compiled as a standalone binary executable application in bin folder.

 ## FakeSOAPContig

-Convert other format of input genome into SOAPdenovo2's contig format.
+Convert other format of a input draft assembly into SOAPdenovo2's contig format.

 ## ParseReadName

-Parse read1.fastq.gz to
+Parse the text information of each read in read1.fastq.gz to a number and statistic the frequence of barcodes as:

 * map long string read names into numbers.
 * map long string barcode names into numbers.
-* calulate barcode frequence and mask low quality barcode.
+* calulate the frequence of barcodes and mask barcodes with low frequence.

 ## Sam2ReadOnContig & SplitInfo

-Together they parse sam file and save data in custom format to reduce the CPU and Memory consumption in furture applications.
+Together they parse sam file and save data in the custom format to reduce the CPU and Memory consumption in subsequenct processes.

-notice : supplemental alignment or secondary algnment will be filtered.
+Notice : supplemental alignments or secondary alignments will be filtered.

 This two programs will be integrated in the future.

 ## StatisticUnique

-Choose seed contigs based on length and read coverage of each contig.
+Choose seed contigs based on the length and mapped read coverage of each contig.

 ## ChopBin

-Chop the co-barcoding information of contigs into bins.
+Chop contigs into bins with an equal size and assign barcodes into each bin.

 ## BinCluster

+Calculate the Jaccard similarity of each pair of contigs as:

-Calculate the Jaccard similarity of each pair of bins.
+* Calculate the Jaccard similarity (JS) of each pair of bins.

-Choose the highest JS from all pairs of bins in each pair of contigs to represent the correlation strength of them.
+* Choose the highest JS from all pairs of bins in each pair of contigs to represent the co-barcoding correlation strength of the paired contig.

 ## MST

+Determine the order between seed contigs as:

-Construct the contig-correlation graph and simplify it.
+* Construct the co-barcoding correlation graph
+* Simplify the graph by iteratively deleting the junctions in the Minimum-Spanning-Tree of the graph without tips.

-Print the branches of Minimum-Spanning-Tree of simplified-contig-correlation graph as ordered chain of contigs.
+* Print the branches of the Minimum-Spanning-Tree of the simplified co-barcoding correlation graph as ordered chain of contigs.

 ## Orientation

-Detect the orientation of each pair of contigs in the already ordered chain.
+Determine the orientation of each contig in the already ordered chain.

 ## GapSize

+Evaluate the gap size between two neighboring contigs linked by co-barcoding information as:

-Fitting a linear-regression model by correlation strength of bins from same contigs.
+* Fit the relation between correlation strength and distance of two bins from the same contigs by a linear-regression model.

-Use the fitted model to predict the gap size in final scaffolding genome.
+* Use the fitted relation to predict the gap size.

 ## SeedCluster

-Cluster seed contig for local scaffolding when use PE information to fill gaps.
+Cluster contigs for local scaffolding with using PE information to fill gaps.

 ## PEGraph && FillTrunkByPE

-Construct PE graph and fill gap by local scaffolding.
+Construct PE scaffold graph and fill gaps by local scaffolding.

 This two programs will be integrated in the future.